hamidgasmi/training.computerscience.cloud.aws/README.md

 <summary>Route table (RT)</summary>

 - Description:
-	- It is related to a Router:
-	 	- [ ] It is a virtual routing device that is in each VPC (fully managed by AWS)
-	 	- [ ] It is highly available, scalable, and controls data entering and leaving the VPC and its subnets
 	- It controls what the VPC router does with subnet Outbound traffic
 	- It is a collection of Routes:
 	 	- [ ] They're used when traffic from a subnet arrives at the VPC router
 	 	- [ ] They contain a destination and a target: traffic is forwarded to the target if its destination matches the route destination